 Roadside visibility.
 Hole in the Wall Books has the advantage of sitting in plain view along a major road that cuts through the city of Falls Church.
 I’m sure that that has contributed to its success, though how much exactly, I can’t say.

 No, a local bookstore doesn’t always carry what you want.
 Yes, a local bookstore can be more expensive and less convenient than an online purchase (though to be clear, Hole in the Wall Books is a used bookstore, and will match Amazon prices).
 But the tangible experience of a physical store that has such personality—well, that stuff sells, too.

-As I prepared to leave, I asked if Edie carried a copy of A Distant Mirror, by Barbara Tuchman.
-I have read it before, but I had borrowed it from the library and was hoping for my own print copy.
+As I prepared to leave, I asked if Edie carried a copy of A Distant Mirror: The Calamitous 14th Century, by Barbara Tuchman.
+I have read it before (I referenced it heavily in a previous post about the lives of medieval peasants), but I had borrowed it from the library and was hoping for my own print copy.
 By a stroke of good fortune, Edie did in fact know she had it; and not only that, but there was a newspaper clipping inside the book cover about the author.
 That is not an experience you typically get with Amazon (it’s not unheard of—the indie vendors on Amazon are known to add personal touches like that).